AnonyBob/OwlAndJackalope.UX/README.md

 5. Inject actual data models at runtime based on your personal project needs.

 ## Installation
-Owl and Jackalope UX can be installed via the Unity package manager.
+Owl and Jackalope UX can be installed via the Unity package manager by following these [instructions](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

 or by adding